Updated on October 27, 2025

 Exes don’t always come back!

-Let’s get some harsh truth out of the way first.
-The sooner we talk about this, the sooner you’ll process it and heal from rejection.🙏
+Let’s get a harsh truth out of the way first.
+The sooner we talk about it, the sooner you’ll start processing the breakup and healing from the rejection.

-With the warning out of the way, exes don’t always come back.
-Many exes lack the ability as well as the willpower necessary to improve their perception of their ex and fall back in love with their ex.
-They are in a position of power, so they prefer to hold their ex responsible for the end of the relationship and the way the breakup makes them feel.
+Exes don’t always come back.
+Many exes lack the ability as well as the willpower necessary to improve their perception of their ex and fall back in love.
+They’re in a position of power, so they prefer to hold their ex accountable for the end of the relationship and the way the breakup makes them feel.

-Because of their victim mentality, they don’t forgive and forget like ordinary people, but rather become bitter and resentful.
-They focus on their ex’s bad points and continuously diminish their ex’s value.
+Because of their victim mentality and inability to take responsibility, they refuse to forgive and forget like ordinary people and become bitter and resentful.
+They focus on their ex’s bad moments and traits and continuously diminish their ex’s value.

-Such dumpers fail to learn the lessons they needed to learn, which is why they stay the way they are maturity-wise and simply move on to someone else.
-Getting back into the dating pool helps them decrease the amount of time they spend thinking badly about their ex and encourages them to keep searching for new romantic/sexual opportunities.
+Such dumpers fail to learn the lessons they needed to learn, and as a result, stay as they are maturity-wise.
+They project their problems outward and do their best to move on, often with someone else.
+Getting back into the dating pool helps them spend less time thinking negatively about their ex and motivates them to keep searching for new romantic or sexual opportunities.

-I’m not saying the dumper is foolish for not returning to the previous relationship as some relationships don’t deserve a second chance.
-Some relationships need to end so that ex-couples can get some distance from each other and figure out if they even have the same relationship goals, values, and attraction for each other.
+I’m not saying the dumper is foolish for not returning to the previous relationship, as some relationships don’t deserve a second chance.
+Some relationships need to end so that exes can get some space from each other, grow, and figure out if they even have the same relationship goals, values, and attraction for each other.

 I see that people who find their ex extremely attractive and irresistible usually have codependence issues, low self-esteem, poor self-control, or a lot of personal and relationship issues to work through.

-I know this not just from the people I’ve coached but from my own experience as well.
-If you don’t love yourself, your ex automatically becomes your heart and soul.
-He or she makes you neglect yourself and forces you to put him or her sky-high up on a pedestal.
+I know this not only from the people I’ve coached but from my own experience as well.
+When you don’t love yourself, your ex automatically becomes your heart and soul.
+You start neglecting your own needs and put him or her sky-high on a pedestal.
+Your ex’s importance increases because your self-love decreases.

-So make sure to remind yourself of your worth and you won’t over-rely on your ex for validation.
+So make sure to remind yourself of your worth, and you won’t over-rely on your ex for validation.
 Make sure to also remember your ex’s shortcomings.
-By doing so, you’ll heal faster because you won’t blame yourself that much.
+By doing so, you’ll take the blame off yourself and heal faster.

-You’ll still have moments of weakness, but you’ll be semi-detached and see your previous relationship with tearless/crystal-clear eyes.
+You’ll still have days when you feel miserable, but you’ll think more realistically and see your past relationship with clear, tear-free eyes.

-So if you’re wondering why exes don’t always come back, the most important thing you need to understand is that they don’t see a reason to come back.
-Their lives aren’t much better or much worse than when they were with their ex, so they do what feels right and move forward.
+So if you’re wondering why exes don’t always come back, the most important thing you need to understand is that they don’t always see a reason to come back.
+Their lives aren’t much better or much worse than when they were with their ex, so they stay in control mentally and emotionally and focus on moving forward.

-You can’t stop them from moving forward because it’s what they’ve decided to do before they even dumped you.
-You can only give them space and “wait” if they encounter problems bigger than they can handle.
+You can’t stop them from moving forward because it’s a choice they made even before they left.
+All you can do is give them space and step in only if they face problems bigger than they can handle.

 When do exes come back?

-Exes come back most often when they get involved with someone they get attached to and fail horribly with.
-That’s when they become regretful, sad, and anxious and start looking for people who can take their pain away and give them their lost happiness back.
+Exes most often come back when they get involved with someone they become attached to but fail miserably with.
+That’s when regret, sadness, and anxiety set in, and they start looking for someone who can take away their pain and restore the happiness they lost.

 So keep in mind that some exes come back for the wrong reasons.
-Some just want what they can’t or don’t have and abandon the dumpee the moment they get bored, tired, or annoyed.
-By keeping that in mind, you can make certain that any dumpers who come back understand they need to give it their best or leave you alone forever.
+Some just want what they can’t or don’t have—so they abandon the dumpee the moment they feel fulfilled and get bored, tired, or annoyed.
+By keeping that in mind, you can ensure that dumpers who come back understand they either give it their best to earn your trust back, or leave you alone and let you heal.

-If you don’t tell them or show them they only have one chance to obtain your forgiveness and make things right, they could take you for granted again and make you suffer again.
-My advice is not to take exes back just because their latest relationship didn’t work.
+If you don’t tell them or show them that they only have one chance to obtain your forgiveness and make things right, they might take you for granted again and abandon you when you need their love and help the most.

-You need to take things slow and determine that they came back for you.
-That’s how you can conclude that they don’t see you as a person they can lean on emotionally and walk away from once they’ve healed.
+You need to take things slowly and determine that they have learned their lessons and come back for you.
+That’s how you can conclude that they don’t only see you as a person they can lean on for support and walk away from once they’ve healed.

 Anyway, exes always come back when they struggle to love themselves and consider themselves failures.
-Exes with low self-esteem or emotional issues think poorly of themselves and/or put themselves down, so they feel overwhelmed with their problems and want someone to guide them and support them.
+Exes with low self-esteem, mental health problems, or general anxiety or pain often feel overwhelmed with their problems and want someone to guide them and support them.

-Although there’s nothing wrong with supporting depressed exes and giving them a fair chance, they could also leave when they’ve healed.
-They could take you for granted again and want someone who gives them a different kind of relationship.
+Although there’s nothing wrong with supporting sad and depressed exes and giving them another chance, remember that they could leave again once they’ve healed.
+They could take you for granted again and choose someone who gives them a different kind of relationship.

-A relationship that they have to work harder for.
+A relationship in which they have to work hard for recognition and commitment.

 What’s the solution?

-You must make sure they invest in you and not just take from you.
-An ex who’s learned his or her lessons will for the lack of better words chase you and prove that he or she loves you and wants to be with you.
+You must put yourself first and make sure they invest in you, rather than just take from you.
+An ex who’s learned his or her lessons will, for lack of better words, pursue you and show that he or she loves you and wants to be with you.
+The dumper won’t stand back and let you do all the work.
+That’s not what regretful behavior looks like.

 Some exes also come back because they date someone incompatible and experience buyer’s remorse.
-They compare the new person to their ex and discern that their ex wasn’t as incompatible as they had initially thought.
-As a result, they become nostalgic, develop feelings, and decide to check up on their ex and give the relationship another chance.
+They compare the new person to their ex and realize that their ex wasn’t as incompatible as they had initially thought.
+As a result, they become nostalgic, develop feelings, check up on their ex, and decide to give the relationship another chance.

 Not all dumpers need to get dumped to reflect.
 Some just need to date a very different person – someone who makes them appreciate their ex.

-And lastly, exes also come back when something goes horribly wrong in their lives.
-That something can be:
+And lastly, exes also come back when something goes terribly wrong in their lives.

-Any kind of painful loss can trigger their sentimentality and a strong desire to go back in time and feel secure again.
+Any kind of painful loss can trigger their sentimentality and a strong desire to go back to an ex and feel secure again.

 With that said, here’s a recap of when exes always come back.

-Why do some exes always come back and others not so much?
+Why do some exes always come back and others don’t?

 There are a few reasons for this.
-One of them is that sometimes exes break up with their partner and miss their partner only when they’re nowhere near their partner.
-They become nostalgic and return to their ex when they don’t see their ex and wonder what their ex is up to.
+One of them is that sometimes dumpers break up with their partner and miss their partner simply because they’re away from their partner.
+They feel nostalgic and miss the connection they had with their ex.

-But when they come back and apologize, they soon discover that they don’t get along with their partner or don’t find him or her attractive, so they lose feelings again and break up.
+But when they come back and apologize, they soon discover that they still don’t get along with their partner or that they don’t find him or her attractive.
+As a result, they lose feelings once more and break up.

-This makes their partner go no contact again, which in turn, piques their ex’s interest and forces him or her to miss the dumpee again.
-This back-and-forth pattern tends to go on for a while until the dumper permanently loses interest or until the dumpee takes back power and ends things for good.
+This often makes their partner go no-contact again, which in turn sparks their interest and makes them miss the dumpee once more.
+This back-and-forth can continue for a while, either until the dumper permanently loses interest or the dumpee takes back control and ends things for good.

-Some dumpers, therefore, come back whenever they want because dumpees let them come back.
-They don’t put their foot down and set some healthy relationship standards that would force dumpers to take them seriously and become afraid of getting dumped by them.
+Some dumpers, therefore, come back whenever they want because dumpees allow them to come back.
+They don’t set firm boundaries that would make the dumper take them seriously and fear being dumped.

-Of course, it’s not dumpees’ fault that their ex dumps them time after time.
-But the truth is that many people don’t appreciate people who throw themselves at their feet.
-People like to work hard for things because hard work gives them a sense of accomplishment.
+Of course, it’s not the dumpee’s fault if a dumper leaves a second or third time.
+But the sad reality is that many people don’t value those who throw themselves at someone’s feet.
+Most people prefer to work for what they want because effort gives them a sense of accomplishment.

 If they can’t rewire the way they perceive importance in people and things, they also can’t value relationships that seem calm, “easy,” and peaceful.